markeastman/vaadin-demo/README.md

 someone with this persona can do.
 The roles govern the low level access to menu options etc. The Persona is an application wide name and has a set of roles which anyone with that persona will be able to run as.
-The administrator can create and change the associations of Personas to roles so as to create Personas that are meaningful to their business, but the underlying set of roles is hard coded within the application.
+The administrator can create and change the associations of Personas to roles allowing them to create Personas that are meaningful to their business, but the underlying set of roles is hard coded within the application.

 For the demo application we have two deployed test users: